-Description CanCreate creates a CAN object handle that is used subsequently to address the control a handle to the controller object that contains the CAN object. network the number of the CAN network on the specified controller.
+control a handle to the controller object that contains the CAN object. number the number of the CAN network on the specified controller.
 For most controllers with a single CAN network interface this will be zero.
 Network numbers are zero based.